 - September 2020 [Getting Started with CMALT] RECORDING

 Maintaining your certified status

 To main your certified status you need to submit a revised portfolio every 3 years and pay your annual certified membership fee.
 This becomes due one year after your initial certification date.
 Certified Holders names can be found on the Certified Holders List on the ALT Website.

 CMALT portfolios should be updated and reviewed every three years.
 CMALT Holders are notified when they are due to submit updates for the portfolio review.
 There is no charge for the process, but your Certified Membership must be current.

-- Review guidelines (as Google doc, or download a PDF version)
+- Portfolio review guidelines for candidates (as Google doc, or download a PDF version)

 - NEW Peer Assessor Guidance for Portfolio Review Nov 2019